Seva. Sangha. Sadhana.

 The Kripalu Volunteer Program is based on the philosophy of Karma Yoga, the cultivation of skillfulness in action.
-Through selfless service (seva), community living (sangha), and personal practice (sadhana), Volunteers are inspired to grow in dynamic new ways while serving throughout the organization.
+Through service (seva), community living (sangha), and personal practice (sadhana), Volunteers are inspired to grow in dynamic new ways while serving rigorously throughout the organization.

 Volunteers serve in one of the following areas: